 Cover

 Whether one has Cover depends on where the attack is coming from.
 For example, a stone wall only grants Cover against those on the other side.
-A chain link fence grants full Cover against throwing axes but only +1 against gunshots, etc. If Cover is easily penetrated by an attack, such as a wooden wall versus a tank cannon, it can only ever count as Partial.
+A chain link fence grants full Cover against throwing axes but only +1 against gunshots, etc. If Cover is easily penetrated by an attack, it can only ever count as Partial.
 Use your judgment as always.

-• Partial Cover: +2 to POISE vs. incoming Attacks, half damage from Area Attacks.
+- Partial Cover: half damage from incoming Attacks.

 Deprivation

 Amid fantastic perils, it is still possible to suffer from basic thirst, hunger, fatigue, and suffocation.
 An adventurer needs one serving of rations, a canteen (liter or so) of water each day, roughly six hours of rest, and ample air.
-Lacking these can have real effects:
+Lacking these can have real effects, and when Strain exceeds Mettle, the character has died of them:

-• Hunger: -1 FRAME per week, restored by food.
+- Hunger: 1 Strain per day, restored by food.

-• Thirst: -1 POISE per day, restored by water.
+- Thirst: 3 Strain per day, restored by water.

-• Fatigue: -1 CONCEPT per day, restored by sleep.
+- Fatigue: 2 Strain per day, restored by sleep.

 Falls

-Damage of course depends on how far the character fell: 1d6, plus 2 for every full building story or ~5-meter vertical Zone.
-This damage Soaks with POISE instead of FRAME.
-For example, a short fall like tumbling into a trench does 1d6, a second-story window or tree does 1d6+4, a tall tree or several floors of a building may do 1d6+8, etc. Terminal velocity limits damage to 1d6+20, such as skydiving without a parachute.
+Damage depends on how far the character fell.
+This is 1d6, plus 1 for every 3 meters (~10 feet) or so.
+Fall damage Soaks with POISE instead of FRAME.
+For example, a short fall like tumbling into a trench does 1d6, a second-story window or tree does 1d6+2, a tall tree or several floors of a building may do 1d6+4, etc. Nearing terminal velocity limits damage to 1d6+20, such as skydiving without a parachute.

-Hard ground like concrete or rubble may inflict +1, spikes or traps Roll separate damage (1d6+), water may be -2, jumping purposefully instead of falling grants -2, etc.
+Hard ground like concrete or rubble may inflict +1, spikes or traps Roll separate damage (1d6+, soaked by FRAME and Armor), water may be -2, jumping purposefully instead of falling grants -2, etc.

 Fire